ripose-jp/Memento/README.md

 like `/Applications`.
 Unfortunately, this is an limitation of MeCab and there is no workaround that can be implemented.

+### KDE Plasma: No native file picker

+For Memento to be able to use the native file picker on KDE Plasma, you must compile with with `-DMEMENTO_QAPPLICATION=ON`.
+This pulls in a dependency on Qt Widgets, so make sure to have that installed on your system.

 ## Dependencies

 * Qt